OPERATION CHARIOT – THE GREATEST COASTAL FORCES RAID OF ALL

 In 1933 he captained the ketch Tai-Mo-Shan on a 17000-mile voyage from Hong Kong back to Dartmouth, conducting intelligence gathering against the Japanese on the way.
 The yacht became the first vessel to belong to the Royal Naval Sailing Association.

-He was appointed Force Commander for Operation Chariot and embaked in MGB 314 with a small staff.
+He was appointed Force Commander for Operation Chariot and embarked in MGB 314 with a small staff.
 They led from the front.
 Once HMS Campbeltown was impaled on the dock, he remained on the spot coordinating operations and evacuating men for another 90 minutes.
 MGB 314, now full of dead and wounded, somehow managed to withdraw to safety although she was scuttled before she could reach English shores.

 Ryder was awarded the Victoria Cross for Op Chariot.
+This is his citation:

 William Savage worked in the brewery at Smethwick, Staffordshire.
 He joined the Navy in December 1939 and served as an Able Seaman in MGB 314 for Operation Chariot, the raid on St Nazaire – dubbed ‘the greatest raid of all’.
 He was the gunlayer on the forward 20mm cannon with no protection as they engaged vastly more powerful German shore batteries and defences at close range.
 Despite being under intense and sustained fire, he continued to operate his weapon with great coolness and precision, suppressing enemy positions and protecting the Commandos ashore until he was finally killed at his post, even as MGB 314 was withdrawing.